p-lange/Clockworld/Rules/SKILLS.md

 **Discipline** - this Skill represents your hardened willpower, your resolution, and your bravery.

 **Deft Hands** - This Skill represents the manual dexterity of your hands -- their speed and coordination.
 It governs your ability to pocket small objects with no one noticing, snatch something from out of someone's hand, dismantle a car wheel, or crack through the lock on a safe.
 Deft Hands can only be used to Disarm small, 1-handed objects, such as a key, knife, or revolver.
+Deft Hands can only bused to Sneak when you are attempting to perform a sutble Action without being noticed, like taking a small item from someone's pocket without them noticing, producing a card from within your sleeve, or making a subtle gesture that only a friend will notice.

 **First Aid** - this Skill ecompasses simple field-dressing and emergency medical services, particularly Bandaging dying allies.
 First Aid generally requires the use of a First Aid Kit, but you can try to cobble together makeshift tourniquets and bandages, if need be.